dyindude/labs/linux/201-lvm/README.md

     You'll notice that the `Current LE` (logical extents) field shows the same number of extents that we assigned to the logical volume when it was created.

+# Exercise 1
+Now that you've seen how all these commands can be used together, gain shell access on the machine provided with this lab by running `vagrant ssh`.

+- Become `root` by running `sudo -i`
+- Run `fdisk -l` to see the available drives on the system.
+  - The following drives are blank 2GB disks you can use with this exercise:
+    `/dev/sdc`
+    `/dev/sdd`
+    `/dev/sde`
+    `/dev/sdf`
+  - Avoid using `/dev/sda` or `/dev/sdb` (as they are provided by the Vagrant box used for this lab)

+- Select two of the disks, and create physical volumes with them using `pvcreate`
+- Run `pvs` to see the information about your new PVs, and the amount of data available with them.
+- Run `pvdisplay` on both volumes.
+- Add these two disks to a volume group with `vgcreate`.
+Choose your own name.
+- Run `vgs`
+- Run `vgdisplay` on your volume group's name
+- Create a logical volume spanning the entire free space available in your volume group.
+Again, choose your own name for this, and remember to use the volume group name that you defined earlier.

+#### I know there are some more interesting exercises we can do here.

 # Trivia

+# Further reading
+- Read the `man` pages associated with each command.
+Find different parameters to try with each command in the exercises.